Karnak

 monitoring filters monitoring filters

-Filters allow to easily search and browse transfers.
-It is possible to filter by:
+Filters allow you to search and narrow down the list of transfers.
+You can filter by:

-• if the instance was not sent because of the SOP filter, the destination condition or the use of ExcludeInstance() in the profile, it appears in orange with a label corresponding to the reason why it was excluded
+• Excluded (Orange): The instance was not sent due to configuration rules.
+This includes the SOP Class filter, destination conditions, or the use of ExcludeInstance() in the profile.
+The label indicates the specific reason for exclusion.

-• if the instance was not sent because an unexpected error occurred, it will appear in red with a label corresponding to the error that occurred
+• Error (Red): The instance was not sent because an unexpected error occurred.
+The label indicates the error type.

 Transfer statuses Transfer statuses